Skip to Content

 This one’s subtle, but toxic people secretly love when others mess up, because it makes them feel superior.

 They live for comparison, and your pain is their little hit of dopamine.
-These people aren’t friends, they’re quiet competitors.
+These people aren’t friends but secret competitors.

 If someone smiles at your lowest, cut them off.
 No second chances.
 That’s not just ugly, it’s evil.